WiCi-Lab/LPAN/README.md

 # LAPN
-Channel Estimation for RIS-aided Systems.
+Channel Estimation for RIS-aided Massive MIMO Systems.
 The code will be released soon.